microsoft/FluidFramework/packages/framework/aqueduct/README.md

 ## Fluid Object Development

-Fluid Object development consists of developing the Data Object and the corresponding Data Object Factory.
-The Data Object defines the logic of your Fluid Object, whereas the Data Object Factory defines how to initialize your object.
+Fluid object development consists of developing the data object and the corresponding DataObjectFactory.
+The data object defines the logic of your Fluid object, whereas the DataObjectFactory defines how to initialize your object.

-### Data Object Development
+### DataObject Development

 The `DataObject` and the `PureDataObject` are the two base data objects provided by the library.